 Dear Lincoln University Students:

-The purpose of this communication is to update you with the situation created by the decertification of Accrediting Council for Independent Colleges and Schools (ACICS) by the U.S. Department of Education (USDOE).
+The purpose of this communication is to update you regarding the situation created by the decertification of Accrediting Council for Independent Colleges and Schools (ACICS) by the U.S. Department of Education (USDOE).

-On December 12, 2016, the Secretary for US Dept. of Education announced that the certification of ACICS as a National Accreditor of higher education institutions has been terminated.
-Technically, the accreditation of LU and all other four hundred ACICS accredited schools was taken over for a period of 18 months by USDOE on that day.
-This temporary accreditation requires the affected institutions to meet some specific reporting requirements, and initiate actions to pursue accreditation by other operating accrediting bodies.
-The administration of LU has taken all actions required by USDOE.
+On December 12, 2016, the Secretary for the US Department of Education announced that the certification of ACICS as a National Accreditor of higher education institutions has been terminated.
+Technically, the accreditation of Lincoln University as well as four hundred other ACICS accredited schools was taken over by USDOE for a period of 18 months starting that day.
+The Department will continue the participation of schools accredited by ACICS in the Federal Student Aid Programs through provisional certification.
+This provisional certification requires the affected institutions to meet specific requirements, and initiate actions to pursue accreditation by other operating accrediting bodies.
+The administration of Lincoln University has taken all actions required by the USDOE.

-Provided below is an overview of the process which LU administration plans to implement to protect (and possibly, enhance) the welfare of LU students in the context of the institutional accreditation of LU, and the Specialized Program Accreditation of the Business Administration (BA) and Allied Health (AH) programs:
+Provided below is an overview of the process which Lincoln University administration plans to implement to protect (and possibly, enhance) the welfare of Lincoln University's students in the context of the Institutional accreditation, and the Specialized Program Accreditation of the Business Administration and Diagnostic Imaging programs:

-The process for accrediting the BS degree and certificate in Diagnostic Imaging programs by Accrediting Bureau of Health Education Schools (ABHES), a highly regarded accreditor in this area of specialization, will be initiated in the near future.
-ABHES accreditation will also significantly improve the value/credibility of our DI degrees.
+For the BS degree and Certificate in Diagnostic Imaging programs by Accrediting Bureau of Health Education Schools (ABHES), a highly regarded accreditor in this area of specialization, will be initiated in the near future.

-It is appropriate to state that institutional and specialized program accreditation processes are lengthy and burdensome processes.
-I plan to keep our students and other stake holders at LU informed about significant developments as we move forward in pursuit of the accreditations mentioned earlier.
+It is appropriate to state that institutional and specialized program accreditation processes are lengthy and burdensome.
+I plan to keep our students and other stake holders at Lincoln University informed about significant developments as we move forward in pursuit of the accreditations mentioned earlier.

 Dr. Mikhail Brodsky, President and Rector